maciejzj/ssb/README.md

 ## Acknowledgements

-Thanks to [Bartosz Pacia](https://github.com/bartekpacia) for an idea for homebrew installation and initial package setup.
+Thanks to [Bartek Pacia](https://github.com/bartekpacia) for an idea for homebrew installation and initial package setup.